 Possibly Effective for

 - High blood pressure.
-Taking blue-green algae by mouth for seems to reduce blood pressure in some people with high blood pressure.
+Taking blue-green algae by mouth seems to reduce blood pressure in some people with high blood pressure.

 Insufficient Evidence for